-Raised by a single mom in a low income, “below the tracks” Montreal neighborhood, and a reluctant graduate of the “school of hard-knocks”, Al Barnes has been in continuous pursuit of improvement for many years – for himself, and everything surrounding him.
+Raised by a single mom in a low income, “below the tracks” Montreal neighbourhood and a reluctant graduate of the “school of hard-knocks”, Al Barnes has been in continuous pursuit of improvement for many years – for himself and his surroundings.

-“Being raised in an area where pretty much everyone had very little, you had to learn to make the best of, be grateful for and appreciate everything, IF you were going to move forward and be happy”.
+“Having been raised in an area where folks generally had very little, you had to learn to make the best of, be grateful for and appreciate everything if you were going to move forward and be happy”.

-Wishing he could have learned it earlier on in life, Al is all about being happy now and one of his biggest passions is helping others.
+Al knows that the best of everything is at the highest frequencies and although disappointed that he didn’t learn it earlier on in life, he’s all about being happy now and one of his biggest passions is helping others.

-Having harbored lower frequencies for many years, it wasn’t always a smooth or easy road.
-He’s had more than his fair share of grief and setbacks but his new understanding that ANYTHING is possible has been life changing, and now he shares his good fortune.
+He’s had more than his fair share of grief and setbacks but his understanding that everything IS possible has been life-changing, and now he shares his good fortune with everyone he can.

-Al’s knowledge and industry experience, the sum of 32+ years being integral to things great & small, on THOUSANDS of residential and commercial installations in one discipline or another.
-His collaboration with owners/investors, builders, professionals, trades, adults, children and domestics alike have given him insight like no other.
+Al’s knowledge and industry experience, the sum of 40+ years of being integral to things great & small, and THOUSANDS of residential and commercial projects in one discipline or another.
+His constant collaboration with owners/investors, builders, professionals, trades, adults and children alike have given him insight like no other.

-Having an inquisitive mind and a passion for truth (and things that just work right), Al has questioned and challenged the status quo right from an early age.
+Having an inquisitive mind and passion for things that just work right, Al has questioned and challenged the status quo right from an early age.
 He has gathered a monumental amount of information in a broad range of interests through various courses, the internet and personal mentoring by astute, innovative and seasoned authorities from around the globe.
-No matter his endeavor, Al thinks and delivers quality with injections of creativity, heart, mind and soul.
+No matter his endeavour, Al thinks and delivers quality with injections of creativity, heart, mind and soul.

-Positions held through professional/personal employ: Agriculturalist, Builder, Contractor, Decorator, Designer, Handyman, Inspector, Marketer, Mentor, Project Planner/Coordinator/Manager, Salesperson, Supervisor, Technician, Trainer, and CEO among numerous others.
+Positions he’s held through professional and personal employ: Builder, Contractor, Decorator, Designer, Handyman, Inspector, Marketer, Mentor, Project Planner/Coordinator/Manager, Salesperson, Supervisor, Technician, Trainer, and CEO among numerous others.

-His interests include many varied trades and areas of agri/aqua culture, farming, mechanics, metal-work, psychology, physiology, philosophy, science and technology, space, sustainability and more.
+His interests include many varied trades and areas of agri/aqua culture, architecture, farming, mechanics, metal-work, psychology, physiology, philosophy, science and technology, space, sustainability and anything to do with homes.

 With such a diversified background and list of interests, Al’s had plenty of opportunity to live in, work in, study and embrace many different cultures and geographical areas, affording him great personal growth and the ability to indulge in and share many of his passions.
-Working for or with, encouraging and enlightening, learning from and teaching people from all walks of life.
+He is always encouraging, enlightening, learning from and teaching people from all walks of life.

-Al successfully operated a small business as a general contractor/handyman/building inspector for over 13 years, recently terminating it in order to establish Articulate Build Consulting (ABC), because he understands that although there is a myriad of people in the Building and Renovation Industry, there aren’t enough who possess the combination of knowledge, experience, insight and ability to advise the adventurous “do-it-yourself’ers” or those with diverse and discerning tastes.
+Al successfully operated a small business as a general contractor/handyman/building inspector for over 13 years, recently terminating it in order to establish Al Barnes Consulting (ABC), because he understands that although there is a myriad of people in the Building and Renovation Industry, there aren’t enough who possess the combination of knowledge, experience, insight and ability to advise the adventurous “do-it-yourself’ers” or those with diverse/discerning tastes.

 Those who want something special, individual/different but who haven’t the wherewithal to go about it (or how to do so without the grief and aggravation that usually goes along with it), need to contact ABC.

-An entrepreneur, inventor and thinker, he is always seeking new direction, products, technology and innovation to aid him in being of even greater service and value to not only his clients, but also to the planet and all life on it.
+An entrepreneur, inventor and thinker, he is always seeking new direction, products, technology and innovation to aid him in being of even greater service and value to his clients, family, friends and the planet.

-In 2014 he lived 9 months in Belize, Central America, in an Off-Grid home.
-An awakening, and a priceless experience that has forever changed his way of life and his business acumen.
-Al quickly learned that living (and working) in a tropical and developing country was extremely different from what he was used to back home in Canada, and required a great deal of consideration and planning, not to mention a completely different attitude toward different cultures, the planet and sustainable living.
+In 2014 Al lived 9 months in Belize, Central America, in an Off-Grid home owned by a friend, which was both an awakening and a priceless experience that has forever changed his personal and business acumen.
+He quickly learned that living and working in a tropical, developing country was extremely different from what he was used to back home in Canada and required a great deal of consideration and planning, not to mention a completely different attitude toward different cultures, the planet and sustainable living.

 The project/home he worked/lived in was designed by a Canadian and built by locals (he being the exception).
-His connection to the project originally was that of security consultant and technician.
+His connection to the project originally was that of security & communications consultant and technician.

-“No profiling of the proposed dwelling, location or tenants had been performed and it was quite apparent that a firm grasp of their wants/needs was missing, let alone the materials and technologies to be used or the effect that the location would have on the project as a whole.
-A fatal combination in my opinion”.
+“No assessment of the proposed tenants or location had been performed and it was quite apparent that a firm grasp of their wants/needs was missing, let alone a firm grip of the materials and technologies to be used or the effect that the location would have on the project as a whole.
+A fatal combination” he says.

 After contacting the owners (who had full knowledge of his background in various related industries) to inform them of the deficiencies, Al was immediately entrusted to oversee the project to its completion.
-It was a daunting task to say the least, but with determination and perseverance the job got done.
-That said, due to poor planning at the outset, earlier cost overruns, material loss and weather delays, the final product will take a few more years to reach the owners ultimate pinnacle of perfection.
+It was a daunting task to say the least, but with determination and perseverance he achieved what was required of him.
+That said, due to poor planning at the outset, earlier cost overruns, material loss and weather delays, the final product would end up taking a few more years to reach the owners ultimate pinnacle of perfection.

-Al has to date, conversed at length with more than 40 North Americans who have built in Belize, Ecuador, Guatemala, Mexico, Cuba, Trinidad and Tobago who recounted horror stories about their building/renovation projects.
-He visited over 25 homes during his time in Belize and was quite surprised at the poor designs and lack of foresight in the builds.
-From his personal calculations, 75% had presumed that their designer/builder (both Local and North American) would know (and take care of) everything; but most had failed miserably.
-Many builders, contractors/subcontractors failed their clients, charging 50 to 100% or more than the originally agreed cost (although most ranged from 40-75% more), and the finished products left much to be desired.
-Some “lost their shirts” altogether due to overages and lack of immediate financing (or time) to complete the work, leaving Mother Nature to wreak havoc on the existing unfinished structures (not to mention acquiring health and relationship issues related to the ill-fated projects).
+Al has to date, conversed at length with more than 40 North Americans who have built in Belize, Ecuador, Guatemala, Mexico, Cuba, and Trinidad/Tobago who recounted horror stories about their building/renovation projects.
+He visited dozens of homes during his stint in Belize and was quite surprised at the poor designs and lack of foresight in the builds.
+From his personal calculations, 75% had presumed that their designer/builder (both Local and North American) would know and take care of everything; but most had failed miserably.
+Many builders, contractors/subcontractors failed their clients miserably in his opinion.
+Some charging 50 to over 100% more than the original agreed price (although most ranged from 40-75% more), and the finished products left much to be desired.
+Some homeowners “lost their shirts” altogether due to overages and lack of immediate financing (or time) to complete the work, leaving Mother Nature to wreak havoc on the existing unfinished structures (not to mention health and relationship issues related to the ill-fated projects).